© red engine

 - fight the outsourcing of 60 per cent of BBC Radio’s output;

-But the union is gravely concerned about the disastrous deal, brokered behind closed doors with the former chancellor, George Osborne, which puts the BBC’s director general in charge of a benefit previously administered by the Department of Work and Pensions.
+The union is gravely concerned about the disastrous deal, brokered behind closed doors with the former chancellor, George Osborne, which puts the BBC’s director general in charge of a benefit previously administered by the Department of Work and Pensions.

 This has resulted in a huge chunk of cash – £1.3bn over five years, then £750m each year – which will no longer be used to make the top-class programmes that 96 per cent of the UK population tune into every week.
 Instead, it will be used to pay the state benefit.